 If you want to learn about the history of New York, there are a lot of great places to visit, but none offer a wider or better understanding of the history of the state than the New York State Museum in Albany.

-The New York State Museum is located in the heart of downtown Albany at the southwestern end of the Empire State Plaza.
+The New York State Museum is located in the heart of downtown Albany at the southwestern end of the Empire State Plaza, near Corning Tower with its free observation deck.
 It is on the opposite end of the plaza from the New York Capitol building in the Cultural Education Building.
 This 10-story building is also home to the state’s archives and library.

 The New York State Museum was first organized in 1836, making it the oldest state museum in the country.
 It’s been in its current location since 1976 and is the largest state museum in the country, as well.
 In recent years, the entire museum has been refurbished, which is quite evident by the quality of the displays.